freem/nesmon/readme.txt

 combination will work on hardware.

-Only the $6000-$7FFF section may be used as RAM (without modifications?), but the FME-7 allows for 512K total PRG-RAM (just banked).
+Only the $6000-$7FFF section may be used as RAM (without modifications?), but the FME-7 allows for 512K total PRG-RAM (banked).

 --------------------------------------------------------------------------------
 2.3 NROM Version